Perspective | A college football team’s home-field advantage isn’t worth a public health crisis

-The immediate concern, then, should be for the 21 players and two staff members in Mullen’s program who tested positive this week for the coronavirus.
+The immediate concern, then, should be for the 21 players and two staff members in Mullen’s program who tested positive this week for the coronavirus, not to mention Alabama Coach Nick Saban, perhaps the sport’s most prominent figure.
 But even if the news has overtaken Mullen’s original comments coming out of his team’s loss at Texas A&M — “Hopefully, the UF administration decides to let us pack the Swamp against LSU” — those words are hard to forget.

 Flip on college football in the fall of 2020 and it can be enthralling — until the camera pans to the stands, and it becomes concerning.
 Look, that student is smiling because the Longhorns scored.
 Wait, I shouldn’t be able to see the smile.
 Where’s her mask?
 There’s something incongruent about the behavior we’re being told matters for the greater good and the behavior on display in the stands at the ol’ alma mater.

-“Those of us who watch sporting events, we feel dismay at some of the crowd shots that we see,” said Dr. Michael Huey, a member of the American College Health Association’s covid-19 task force, and a former president of the ACHA.
+“Those of us who watch sporting events, we feel dismay at some of the crowd shots that we see,” said Michael Huey, a member of the American College Health Association’s coronavirus task force, and a former president of the ACHA.
 “We see people not wearing masks or wearing the masks improperly, and looking like they’re all standing pretty close together, and not necessarily looking like they’re all from the same family unit or living space.”

 Seven months after the original shutdown of major sporting events, we’ve reached the point at which previously foreign actions have morphed into absolute norms.
 Avoid someone on a sidewalk and it’s being responsible, not rude.
 Have you watched a movie recently as an effort to escape, only to see a crowd scene?
 The reaction in the moment: “What the heck are they doing?”
 Then you realize that oh, yeah, hey, it’s just a movie, and it wasn’t made in 2020, and they don’t have to socially distance.
 Phew.